Rosario, Batangas: Religion

 The Our Lady of the Rosary Parish church’ nave.

 Roman Catholic, Rosario has two parishes: the Our Lady of the Rosary Parish and Holy Family Parish run by Oblates of Saint Joseph under the Archdiocese of Lipa.

-Iglesia Filipina Independiente (Aglipayan Church), on January 19, 1909 the first Aglipayan mass in Rosario was celebrated by Bishop Gregorio Aglipay himself.
+Iglesia Filipina Independiente (Aglipayan Church), on January 19, 1909, the first Aglipayan mass in Rosario was celebrated by Bishop Gregorio Aglipay himself.

 Iglesia ni Cristo, with locales in barangays: Alupay, Bagong Pook Sitio Cupi, Bulihan, Colongan, Mabato, Malaya, Mayuro, Namunga, San Carlos, San Isidro, and San Roque.

 Victory Rosario, the 126th Victory Church in the Philippines and 7th in Batangas, is located in Poblacion A.

 Other Christian denominations include: Jesus the Anointed One, Jesus Miracle Crusade International Ministry, Jesus is Alive, Grace of Almighty God Community, Saved by Grace Ministries, United Church of Christ in the Philippines, Seventh-day Adventist Church, Jehovah's Witnesses, the Church of Jesus Christ of Latter-day Saints, Lutheran Church in the Philippines, Philippine Benevolent Missionaries Association, Baptists, and Iglesia Evangelica Metodista en las Islas Filipinas.

 6% of the population consists of other religious affiliations including Islam while the rest are all Roman Catholics.

 Indigenous people

-After the 1991 eruption of Mount Pinatubo, an Aeta Tribal Community has been inhabiting in Barangay Puting Kahoy.
+After the 1991 eruption of Mount Pinatubo, an Aeta Tribal Community was resettled in Barangay Puting Kahoy.